anishLearnsToCode/hackerrank-java/README.md

 13. [Databases](https://www.hackerrank.com/domains/databases)
 14. [Regex](https://www.hackerrank.com/domains/regex)

-This repository contains solutions to the Data Structures domain part of HackerRank.
+This repository contains solutions to the Java domain part of HackerRank.
 My HackerRank profile can be viewed [here](https://www.hackerrank.com/anishviewer).

 I have also solved other domains on HackerRank that can be viewed at: